philuttley/statistical-inference/_episodes/03-continuous_rvs.md

 - "The shape of a distribution can be empirically quantified using its statistical moments, such as the mean, variance, skewness (asymmetry) and kurtosis (strength of the tails)."
 - "Quantiles such as percentiles and quartiles give the values of the random variable which correspond to fixed probability intervals (e.g. of 1 per cent and 25 per cent respectively).
 They can be calculated for a distribution in scipy using the `percentile` or `interval` methods."
 - "The percent point function (ppf) (`ppf` method) is the inverse function of the cdf and shows the value of the random variable corresponding to a given quantile in its distribution."
+- "The means and variances of summed random variables lead to the calculation of the standard error (the standard deviation) of the mean."
 - "Sums of samples of random variates from non-normal distributions with finite mean and variance, become asymptotically normally distributed as their sample size increases.
 The speed at which a normal distribution is approached depends on the shape/symmetry of the variate's distribution."
 - "Distributions of means (or other types of sum) of non-normal random data are closer to normal in their centres than in the tails of the distribution, so the normal assumption is most reliable for data that are closer to the mean."
 ---